rafaqz/Rasters.jl/docs/src/tutorials/spatial_mean.md

 According to the internet, Chile gets about 100mm of rain per square meter in June, so our statistic seems pretty close.

-Let's see what happens if we don't account for cell areas:
+Let's see what happens if we don't account for cell areas.
+An equivalent assumption would be that all cells have the same area.

 ````@example cellarea
 bad_total_precip = sum(skipmissing(masked_precip))